romilly/reggie-dsl/README.md

 I've used regular expressions for a number of projects over the years, but the idea for *reggie* came about a decade ago.

-I was working on a project where we had to parse CDRs (Call Detail Records).
+I was working on a project where [Nat Pryce](http://www.natpryce.com/) and I had to parse CDRs (Call Detail Records).
 These are text files that Telecommunication Service Providers use to identify calls and other services billable to their customers.

 The CDRs we received were CSV files with a complex format and we decided to use regexes